coverclock/com-diag-hazer/README.md

 * UBX-NAV-SVIN - Report Survey-in status on DGNSS Base. (u-blox 9 p.
 163)
 * UBX-RXM-RTCM - RXM RTCM input status on DGNSS Rover. (u-blox 9 p.
 181)

-Tumbleweed recognizes RTCM messages with a valid CRC but does not process their contents.
+Tumbleweed recognizes RTCM binary messages with a valid CRC but does not process their contents.
 As a special case, an RTCM message with a zero payload length is used by gpstool and rtktool as a keep alive message.